KS3 Curriculum

 The Drama department comprises a modern drama studio featuring programmable LED lighting controlled through iPad technology, complemented by the Theatre Clera stage facility.

-YEAR 8 Pupils continue to explore The Four Purposes through considering the question “What role do the Expressive Arts play in cultures throughout the world?”.
-Pupils explore Melodrama, Soap Operas, Shakespeare, Naturalism and look at influential practitioners for drama such as Brecht!
+YEAR 8 Students continue to explore The Four Purposes through considering the question “What role do the Expressive Arts play in cultures throughout the world?”.
+Students explore Melodrama, Soap Operas, Shakespeare, Naturalism and look at influential practitioners for drama such as Brecht!

-YEAR 9 Pupils continue to reflect on how Drama can be used to portray
+YEAR 9 Students continue to reflect on how Drama can be used to portray

 important topics as well as being introduced to different elements of Drama (lighting, costume and design) The topics range from Peer Pressure, Theatre in Education and Roles in the Theatre.